pitr/angular-rails-templates/README.md

 Also, because we cannot dynamically retrieve a list of all angular modules to find the ones matching our templates and include them, we add a root variable which contains the list of all our templates modules.
 It is `window.AngularRailsTemplates`.

 When you `require angular-rails-templates`, we create the `templates` module, which has dependencies to all the templates previously defined.
 Therefore including all our templates.
+You can check the content of this `templates` module in [angular-rails-templates.js.erb](https://github.com/dmathieu/angular-rails-templates/blob/master/app/assets/javascripts/angular-rails-templates.js.erb).

 ## License